nbogojevic/midea-beautiful-air/README.md

 ### Network considerations

-Discovery requires that both appliance and the machine performing discovery are present on the same subnet.
-Discovery process will issue UDP broadcast request on the local private networks discovered from host's network adapters.
-The library only scans private network ranges using this method (e.g. 10.0.0.0 – 10.255.255.255, 	172.16.0.0 – 172.31.255.255 and 192.168.0.0 – 192.168.255.255) It is also possible to explicitly provide networks or even single addresses to scan and in this case there is no limitation on address ranges, however, beware of sending broadcast requests to public ip networks.
+Discovery requires that both appliance and the machine performing discovery are present on the same broadcast subnet.
+By default library issues broadcast to all network, i.e. address `255.255.255.255`, but it is possible to restrict broadcast subnet (e.g. 192.0.5.255)

 ## Local protocol support